nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-userdoc/managing-your-nuxeo-application/managing-vocabularies.md

 ---
 title: Managing Vocabularies
-description: Vocabularies are the lists of labels used in the application, for instance in drop down lists.
-A vocabulary is composed of several entries, that are the options in the drop down lists.
+description: Vocabularies are the lists of labels used in the application.
+For example, in a drop down list, the options are a vocabulary composed of several entries.
 review:
     comment: ''
     date: '2019-10-11'